nyc-study-project/spot-management/README.md

 - stores wifi availability, wifi name, outlet availability, amount of seating, type of refreshments, type of environment.
 - has studyspot.py PK as FK

 **hours.py** - Hours of spot for every day of the week.
-One hours model per spot.
+One hours per spot.
 - stores day, start time, and end time.
 - has studyspot.py PK as FK